JoseB91/JoseB91/README.md

 Skills: Swift / iOS

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on Definity First
+- 🌱 I’m currently learning how to be an iOS Lead Developer
+- 👯 I’m looking to collaborate on learning and social impact apps
+- 📫 How to reach me: jose.briones.r@hotmail.com
+- 😄 Pronouns: he/him

 <!--